ekvll/npy2mat/README.md

 # npy2mat

-A simple GUI-based tool for converting NumPy `.npy` files to MATLAB `.mat` files using Python's PySimpleGUI, NumPy, and SciPy libraries.
+A simple GUI-based tool for converting NumPy `.npy` files to MATLAB `.mat` files.

 ## Features

 - **User-Friendly Interface**: Select directories for input `.npy` files and output `.mat` files with ease.
 - **Batch Conversion**: Convert all `.npy` files in a directory to `.mat` format in one go.
 - **Logging**: Keep track of conversion processes and errors with detailed logging.
-- **Contact Info**: Easily accessible information to contact the creator for support or inquiries.

 ## Requirements